Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Duration: 1 Full Day

-Enjoy scenic lake views in Lago Dos Bocas by riding a electric boat around the lake.
+Enjoy scenic lake views in Lago Dos Bocas by riding an electric boat around the lake.
 Stop by one of the restaurants & sample local dishes.
 Or rent a pedal boat in Caonilla Lake surrounded by tropical mountains.
 For off-the-beaten-paths, leave your foot prints on the trails of untouched Toro Negro Rain Forest.
 Unlike El Yunque, you can even camp there.
-At last, go by the Panoramic route near Joyuya.
+At last, go by the Panoramic route near Jayuya.
 Since it's near the highest mountain in Puerto Rico, you will be able to enjoy both north & south coastal breath-taking views on the same road.
 Also stop by a plantation & check-out what a coffee plant, bread fruit tree & banana tree flower look like before their fruits are collected.

 15) Indian Cave, Cambalache Forest & Arecibo Light House